wintermi/zsh-gcloud/README.md

 ```

 ## Prerequisite Checks
-A simple check will be performed to verify that `gcloud` has been installed:
+A check will be performed to verify that `gcloud` has been installed:

 - [`gcloud`](https://cloud.google.com/cli) - Google Cloud Command Line Interface (gcloud CLI)